npucino/sandpyper/docs/extraction and lod.md

 ## Virtual network of elevation profiles

 A virtual network of digital transects is used and kept fixed for every site during the analysis.
-Transects can be any line, digitised in a GIS, of irregular shape, spacing and lengths.
+Transects can be any line, digitized in a GIS, of irregular shape, spacing and lengths.
 Alternatively, the function `create_transects()` allows an user to create alongshore uniformingly distributed transects, normal to an user-provided shoreline.
 This function can be useful in case a very long shoreline must be monitored in multiple sites.